paulm-mcdermott/PythonTSE2022Final/ReadMe.md

 3. Functions, this sets up the functions for our simulations.
 This is part of Part 3.

 4. Simulations.
-This runs the simulations (Part 3) and contains most of the extension analysis (Part 4).
+This runs the simulations (Part 3)

 5. Simulation Analysis.
 This analyses the simulated data to complete Part 3.

 6. Part 4.
 This covers Part 4 in its entirety.

 7. Test.
 This was created to test a specific feature of our system.
 It has no directly relevant output for the project.

-8. Old Code.
-This contains some code we didn't end up using but wanted to have for a reference.

 ## Help